Skip to content

 combined = (TableA * TableB & key).to_dicts()

-Upstream-only convention: Inside make(), fetch only from tables that are strictly upstream in the pipeline—tables referenced by foreign keys in the definition, their ancestors, and their part tables.
-This ensures reproducibility: computed results depend only on their declared dependencies.
+Upstream-only reads (contract rule 3).
+Inside make(), fetch only from tables that are strictly upstream of the target—tables referenced by foreign keys in the definition, their ancestors, and their part tables—and only the rows reachable from the current key.
+This is rule 3 of the make() reproducibility contract: computed results depend only on their declared, key-restricted dependencies.

 For long-running computations, use the tripartite pattern to separate fetch, compute, and insert phases.
 This enables better transaction management for jobs that take minutes or hours.